 Perhaps due to our constant exposure to the law, lawyers, judges, and courtroom staff often throw legal jargon and acronyms around without explaining them.
 This causes much confusion to clients and other parties who are unfamiliar with the law.

-Here at Orange County Criminal Attorneys, we believe in educating our clients.
+Here at Orange County Criminal Attorney, we believe in educating our clients.
 We believe that criminal defense is a corroborative practice; that is, the best defense is the fruit of our expertise and hardwork combined with the client’s participation and support.
 As such, we feel it is important that our clients understand the procedure in a criminal case.

 Let’s start by talking about the arrest.
 In California, most criminal cases are initiated through an arrest.
 This process is further broken down into “the stop/detention,” and the “arrest.”